rwojsznis/rspec-sanity/README.md

 # rspec-sanity

 Flaky tests reporter that wraps your `rspec` call designed for the CI systems.
+[See this repo for fully-working example](https://github.com/rwojsznis/rspec-sanity-example/).

 ### Motivation